 We strongly encourage, but will not require, that IPD be submitted in a standardized format (e.g. CDISC Study Data Tabulation Model [SDTM]).
 When you submit the anonymized IPD to Vivli, you will be asked to also submit the final study protocol, final amendments, and the statistical analysis plan.
 These study documents provide the building blocks of the Vivli metadata curation process.
 If you are submitting data in response to a regulatory, publication, or sponsor requirement, Vivli will accept both the Post-Publication data packages and the Fully Analyzable data package.

 Vivli will mint a Digital Object Identifier (DOI) for submitted datasets.
 A DOI is a persistent identifier of your work that enables citation.
 By sharing your data on the Vivli platform, you are gaining visibility for your work, increasing the impact of the data derived from the trial participants, creating possibilities for new science, and generating solutions for both patients and medicine.

 Contributors of data to Vivli could be individuals or individuals submitting on behalf of an entity.
 A data contributor agreement will be required in order to submit data to the platform.
 These agreements are for the protection of trial participants and data generators.
-Templates will be available for review soon.

 Connect with others

 A major gap in data staring is the ability to combine data about conditions or solutions across many contributors.
 Stakeholders in clinical trials data span many audiences: industry generators, academic researchers, biotech, foundation sponsors, and individual participants.
 There has never been a platform that offers a solution across audiences the way that Vivli aims to do.
 When you share your data on the Vivli platform or make your data discoverable through the Vivli metadata curation engine, you are connecting to multiple populations who will find new value in the contributions of clinical trial participants.